-Though most of the Entities had Procurement Units which were generally functional, the Procurement Officers mostly had academic qualifications in Procurement and Supply Chain but lacked the appropriate professional qualifications.
-Some of the Procurement Officers did not attend procurement training programmes.
-There was evidence that some Entities had no capacity development programmes for the Procurement Staff and training programmes for Internal Auditors to improve their knowledge base in procurement.
+Though most of the Entities had procurement units which were generally functional, the procurement officers mostly had academic qualifications in Procurement and Supply Chain but lacked the appropriate professional qualifications.
+There was evidence that some Entities had capacity development programmes for the procurement staff and training programmes for internal auditors to improve their knowledge base in procurement.
+These programmes included the training workshops organised by the PPA.

-Handling of complaints and appeals was a problem as evidenced by the score of 40.97% in 2021 compared to the 2020 score of 33.44% which shows an improvement in performance.
-However, some Entities did not have structures in place to handle Complaints and Disputes when such issues come up.
-Incidentally, this was the only sub-category which recorded an improvement in performance in 2021.
-Most of the Entities ascribed their performance to the fact that there were more complaints received in 2021 than in 2020.
+Handling of complaints and appeals remains a problem as evidenced by the score of 23.33% in 2022 compared to the 2021 score of 40.97%, which shows a drastic decline in performance.
+Most of the Entities ascribed their performance to the fact that there were few complaints received.
+However, they could not provide evidence of having structures in place to handle complaints.